Developer Resources

 Below are a variety of tools for housing developers to help create income-restricted affordable housing.

-The City of Austin Housing Department has both a Housing Finance Corporation entity and a Public Facility Corporation entity that are used as tools for partnering with developers to create and maintain affordable housing by providing a 100% property tax exemption for residential properties owned by the entities.
+Austin Housing has both a Housing Finance Corporation and a Public Facility Corporation that are used to partner with developers to create and maintain affordable housing by providing a 100% property tax exemption for residential properties owned by the entities.
 Each entity has different partnership criteria, funding strategies, and affordability targets.
 Learn more about these partnerships and submit a partnership proposal.

 The City of Austin may provide developers with incentives—such as fee waivers, density bonuses, tax incentives, and development agreements—to build and to set aside affordable rental and ownership housing for low- and moderate-income households in developments.
 Learn more about our development incentives and agreements and apply.